liquity/ChickenBond/README.md

 It is not possible to shift funds without first starting a countdown.

 In order to shift funds, someone must first start the countdown via the permissionless `startShifterCountdown` function.
-The countdown period is set to 1 hour (final value TBD).
+The countdown period is set to 1 hour.

-When the countdown period ends, the "shifting window" opens: this period is 10 minutes (final value TBD).
+When the countdown period ends, the "shifting window" opens: this period is 10 minutes.
 During the shifting window, anyone may shift funds (subject to the other shifting conditions).

 A new countdown can only be started if the previous countdown period and subsequent shifting window have ended.